 A comprehensive landscape proposal has been prepared by environmental partnership and is depicted in the plans provided at Appendix 5.

-The landscaping works include an internal courtyard as shown in Figure @@ below.
+The landscaping works include an internal courtyard (shown in Figure 14 below) and plantings in the front setback to Dreadnought Road.

 Figure 14.
-Perspective of central courtyard from walkway (source: AJ+C architects)
+Perspective of carpark roof from existing K-Block (source: AJ+C architects)